lispmachine/jekyll-polyglot/README.md

 language from the first or second path segment, e.g `de/first-one.md`, or `_posts/zh_Hans_HK/use-second-segment.md` , if the lang frontmatter isn't defined.

+With `default_locale_in_subfolder: true` the files for default language are generated in subdirectory (in the same way as other languages).

 ## How To Use It
 When adding new posts and pages, add to the YAML front matter:
 ```